nickvourd/Windows-Local-Privilege-Escalation-Cookbook/README.md

 * Most Windows systems they are running McAfee as their endpoint protection.
 The password is stored encrypted in the SiteList.xml file:
   * %AllUsersProfile%Application Data\McAfee\Common Framework\SiteList.xml

+## Unattend Answer Files
+* Unattended Installs allow for the deployment of Windows with little-to-no active involvement from an administrator.
+This solution is ideal in larger organizations where it would be too labor and time-intensive to perform wide-scale deployments manually.
+If administrators fail to clean up after this process, an EXtensible Markup Language (XML) file called Unattend is left on the local system.
+This file contains all the configuration settings that were set during the installation process, some of which can include the configuration of local accounts, to include Administrator accounts!
+* While it’s a good idea to search the entire drive, Unattend files are likely to be found within the following folders:
+  * C:\unattend.xml
+  * C:\Windows\Panther\Unattend.xml
+  * C:\Windows\Panther\Unattend\Unattend.xml
+  * C:\Windows\system32\sysprep.inf
+  * C:\Windows\system32\sysprep\sysprep.xml

+->  If you find one open it and search for <UserAccounts> tag.
+Stored as plaintext or base64.

 ## Windows Kernel Exploits
 * systeminfo | findstr /B /C:"OS Name" /C:"OS Version" /C:"Processor(s)" /C:"System Locale" /C:"Input Locale" /C:"Domain" /C:"Hotfix(s)"